 Our members help shape new policies and share best practice for the benefit of the industry as a whole.

-CIVEA was instrumental in the design and delivery of the Enforcement Conduct Authority (ECA), the industry’s first, independent oversight body.
+CIVEA was instrumental in the design and delivery of the Enforcement Conduct Board (ECB), the industry’s first, independent oversight body.

 The ECA is a responsible initiative to enhance public debt collection and protect both the financially vulnerable and other taxpayers and local services.
 With the support of the debt advice sector, civil enforcement is leading reforms in local government debt management in a post-Covid community.